akamai/terraform-provider-akamai/docs/guides/faq.md

 ### Via Step By Step Construction

 1. Download your existing domain configuration (using the API or Control Center) as a backup and reference.
-2. Using the domain download as a reference, create a Terraform configuration representing the the existing domain and all contained GTM objects.
-Note: In creating each resource block, make note of `required`, `optional` and `computed` fields.
+2. Using the domain download as a reference, create a Terraform configuration representing the existing domain and all contained GTM objects.
+Note: In creating each resource block, make note of `required`, `optional`, and `computed` fields.
-3. Use the Terraform Import command to import the existing domain and contained objects; singularly and in serial order.
+3. Run `terraform import`.
+This command imports the existing domain and contained objects one at a time based on the order in the configuration.
 4. (Optional, Recommended) Review domain download content and created terraform.tfstate to confirm the domain and all objects are represented correctly
-5. Execute a `Terraform Plan` on the configuration.
+5. Run `terraform plan` on the configuration.
 The plan should be empty.
 If not, correct accordingly and repeat until plan is empty and configuration is in sync with the GTM Backend.

-Since Terraform assumes it is the de-facto state for any resource it leverages, we strongly recommend staging the domain and objects imports in a test environment to familiarize yourself with the provider operation and mitigate any risks to the existing GTM domain configuration.
+Since Terraform assumes it is the de facto state for any resource it leverages, we strongly recommend staging the domain and objects imports in a test environment to familiarize yourself with the provider operation and mitigate any risks to the existing GTM domain configuration.

-## GTM Terraform Resource Field Representation During Plan and/or Apply
+## GTM Module: Resource fields when using plan or apply commands

-Terraform presents not only fields defined in the configuration, but all defined resource fields, during a Plan or Apply action.
+When using `terraform plan` or `terraform apply`, Terraform presents both fields defined in the configuration and all defined resource fields.
 Fields are either required, optional or computed as specified in each resource description.
 Default values for fields will display if not explicitly configured.
-In many cases, the default will be zero, empty string or empty list depending on the the type.
+In many cases, the default will be zero, empty string, or empty list depending on the the type.
 These default or empty values are informational and not included in resource updates.